 Tom Shine: I am of the mindset that you create your own luck.
-Certainly there are instances where luck has prevailed, but I think those are the exception not the rule.
-In general, hard work, preparation, commitment, focus and perseverance are the underlying factors.
+Certainly, there are instances where luck has prevailed, but I think those are the exception, not the rule.
+In general, hard work, preparation, commitment, focus, and perseverance are the underlying factors.

 Chris Dessi: Did you have a mentor?
 How important do you think mentorship is for all executives?

 Tom Shine: I had several mentors and I can’t emphasize enough how important mentors are.
-Mentors allow you to avoid costly financial and time-consuming errors, have an important voice in important decisions.
-I have found that in the last several years, the upcoming generations do not embrace mentors and hence, they are going to go through life taking the longer and more difficult route.
+Mentors allow you to avoid costly financial and time-consuming errors, and have an important voice in important decisions.
+I have found that in the last several years, the upcoming generations do not embrace mentors, and hence, they are going to go through life taking the longer and more difficult route.

 Chris Dessi: When did you first think of yourself as a success?

 Tom Shine: Unfortunately, I first thought of myself as a success when I was able to purchase items that I had long desired.
 I found out shortly after, that the items were meaningless and the goal had been set way too low.